 The Bank operates as a locally headquartered, community-oriented bank, serving customers throughout the New York metro area from offices in Nassau, Suffolk, Queens, Kings (Brooklyn) and New York (Manhattan) Counties, New York and Freehold in Monmouth County, New Jersey.
 We opened the Bank's Hauppauge Business Banking Center in Hauppauge, Suffolk County, New York in May 2023.
 This location is the nexus of our expanded commercial lending and deposit activities that are integral to the ongoing diversification of our balance sheet as we fill the void left by the diminishing number of commercial banks in the NYC Metro area.
-During the fourth calendar quarter of 2023, we have begun offering business banking services to the legal, licensed cannabis industry in New York State.
+During the fourth calendar quarter of 2023, we began offering business banking services to the legal, licensed cannabis industry in New York and other states in which cannabis is legally licensed under applicable state laws.
 We offer personal and business loans on a secured and unsecured basis, SBA and USDA guaranteed loans, revolving lines of credit, commercial mortgage loans, and one- to four-family non-qualified mortgages secured by primary and secondary residences that may be owner occupied or investment properties, home equity loans, bridge loans and other personal purpose loans.

-The Bank works to provide more direct, personal attention to customers than management believes is offered by competing financial institutions, the majority of which are branch offices of banks headquartered outside of the Bank's primary trade area.
+The Bank works to provide more direct, personal attention to customers than management believes is offered by competing financial institutions, the majority of which are headquartered outside of the Bank's primary trade area and are represented locally by branch offices.
 By striving to employ professional, responsive and knowledgeable staff, the Bank believes it offers a superior level of service to its customers.
-As a result of senior management's availability for consultation on a daily basis, the Bank believes it offers customers a quicker response on loan applications and other banking transactions, as well as greater and earlier certainty as to whether these transactions will actually close, than competitors, whose decisions may take longer and be made in distant headquarters.
+As a result of senior management's availability for consultation on a daily basis, the Bank believes it offers customers quicker responses on loan applications and other banking transactions, as well as greater and earlier certainty as to whether these transactions will actually close, than competitors, whose decisions may take longer and be made in distant headquarters.

 Historically, the Bank has generated additional income by strategically originating and selling residential and government guaranteed loans to other financial institutions at premiums, while also retaining servicing rights in some sales.
-However, due to the pace of interest rate increases since 2022, the Bank's secondary market sale activity for residential loans remains inactive, and the Bank continues originating residential loans for its own portfolio.
+However, with increases in interest rates in recent years, the demand by purchasers of residential loans for pools of loans declined, eliminating the Bank's ability to sell residential loans in its portfolio on desirable terms.
+Commencing in late 2023, the Bank initiated development of a flow origination program under which the Bank expects to originate individual loans for sale to specific buyers, thereby positioning the Bank to resume residential loan sales and generate fee income to complement sale premiums earned from the origination of SBA loans.
 The Bank is an approved SBA Preferred Lender, enabling the Bank to process SBA applications under delegated authority from the SBA and enhancing the Bank's ability to compete more effectively for SBA lending opportunities.